Data-driven balanced truncation for second-order systems with generalized proportional damping: Introduction

 In recent years, various methods developed for the intrusive \emph{and} non-intrusive (data-driven) reduced-order modeling of first-order linear systems have been extended to the second-order case~\cref{eqn:soSys}.
 In the intrusive realm, notable examples include generalizations of the balanced truncation method~\cite{MeyS96, ChaLVetal06, ReiS08, BenW21b, Wer21} and transfer function interpolation or moment matching~\cite{BaiMS05, BaiS05a, BeaG09, Wya12, BeaB14}.
 Balancing-based methods are of particular interest due to their advantageous properties and their interpretation as truncation of internal dynamics associated with small reachability and observability energies.
 On the other hand, for data-driven methods, extensions of the interpolatory Loewner framework~\cite{PonGB22, SchUBetal18, GosGW24}, rational vector-fitting~\cite{WerGG22}, operator inference~\cite{ShaWK22, ShaNTetal24, FilPGetal23} and the AAA algorithm~\cite{AckGGetal25} have been developed.
 In~\cite{GosGB22}, the authors propose a data-driven reformulation of the balanced truncation (\Btr) method~\cite{Moo81, MulR76}, called \emph{quadrature-based balanced truncation} (\foQuadbt{}).
 In practice, \foQuadbt{} typically produces (approximate) \Btr{} surrogate models that are nearly identical to their intrusive counterparts.
 However, \foQuadbt{} computes unstructured \emph{first-order} \Btr{} models, and so a tailored extension suitable for the modeling of second-order systems is needed.

 In this work, we propose an extension of the \foQuadbt{} framework from~\cite{GosGB22} for the data-driven balanced truncation of second-order dynamical systems~\cref{eqn:soSys}.
 Specifically, our method is a data-driven reformulation of the \emph{position-velocity balanced truncation} (\sopvBt{}) for second-order systems~\cref{eqn:soSys} proposed by Reis and Stykel~\cite{ReiS08}; see \Cref{sec:bg} for details.
 The major contributions are described as follows. \begin{itemize} \item In \Cref{sec:soQuadBt}, we introduce the structured data-driven balanced truncation framework that we propose, \emph{second-order quadrature-based position-velocity balanced truncation} (\soQuadbt).
-The framework builds on \Cref{thm:sobtFromData}, which derives the intrusive re\-duced-order quantities in \sopvBt{} from fre\-quen\-cy-response data.
+The framework builds on \Cref{thm:sobtFromData}, which derives the intrusive reduced-order quantities in \sopvBt{} from fre\-quen\-cy-response data.
 These data are evaluations of the transfer function~\cref{eqn:soTf} and its position- and velocity-output subsystems.
-The proposed method applies to any system that satisfies a generalized proportional damping hypothesis, where $\BD$ is expressed as a linear combination of $\BM$ and $\BK$ with potentially frequency-dependent coefficients $f(s)$ and $g(s)$.
-Parts of the theoretical results presented in this section were derived in the course of writing the dissertation of the corresponding author~\cite{Rei25}.
+The proposed method applies to any system that satisfies a generalized proportional damping hypothesis, where $\BD$ is expressed as a linear combination of $\BM$ and $\BK$ with potentially frequency-dependent coefficients $f$ and $g$.

 \item In \Cref{sec:theorConsiderations}, we derive theoretical results regarding \soQuadbt{}. \Cref{thm:stability} shows that \soQuadbt{} preserves asymptotic stability when the data are generated by a second-order system~\cref{eqn:soSys} with symmetric positive definite (\SPD{}) mass, damping and stiffness matrices, and \Cref{thm:error} derives bounds that control the error in the reduced-order model matrices in terms of the associated quadrature error.